starship/starship/docs/fr-FR/advanced-config/README.md

 ## TransientPrompt et TransientRightPrompt dans Fish

-It is possible to replace the previous-printed prompt with a custom string.
-This is useful in cases where all the prompt information is not always needed.
+Il est possible de remplacer le prompt précédent avec une string personnalisée.
+Ceci est utile lorsque toutes les informations fournies par l'invité de commande ne sont pas nécessaire.
 To enable this, run `enable_transience` in the shell session.
 To make it permanent, put this statement in your `~/.config/fish/config.fish`.
 Transience can be disabled on-the-fly with `disable_transience`.

 Note that in case of Fish, the transient prompt is only printed if the commandline is non-empty, and syntactically correct.